socketsupply/socket/api/README.md

 External docs: https://nodejs.org/api/dns.html#dns_dns_lookup_hostname_options_callback

-Resolves a hostname (e.g. `example.org`) into the first found A (IPv4) or AAAA (IPv6) record.
+Resolves a host name (e.g. `example.org`) into the first found A (IPv4) or AAAA (IPv6) record.
 All option properties are optional.
-If options is an integer, then they must be 4 or 6 – if options are 0 or not provided, then IPv4 and IPv6 addresses are both returned if found.
+If options is an integer, then it must be 4 or 6 – if options is 0 or not provided, then IPv4 and IPv6 addresses are both returned if found.

  From the node.js website...

- > With all option set to true, the arguments for callback change to (err, addresses), with addresses being an array of objects with the properties address and family.
+ > With the all option set to true, the arguments for callback change to (err, addresses), with addresses being an array of objects with the properties address and family.

  > On error, err is an Error object, where err.code is the error code.
-Keep in mind that err.code will be set to 'ENOTFOUND' not only when the hostname does not exist but also when the lookup fails in other ways such as no available file descriptors. dns.lookup() does not necessarily have anything to do with the DNS protocol.
+Keep in mind that err.code will be set to 'ENOTFOUND' not only when the host name does not exist but also when the lookup fails in other ways such as no available file descriptors. dns.lookup() does not necessarily have anything to do with the DNS protocol.
 The implementation uses an operating system facility that